jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-look-aside.md

 </dependency>
 ```

-And the `BootGeodeLookAsideCachingApplication` class annotated with
+And the `BootGemFireLookAsideCachingApplication` class annotated with
 `@SpringBootApplication`, you have everything you need to begin using
 Spring’s *Cache Abstraction* in your application with [vmware-gemfire-name] as
 the caching provider.